Hello my fellow book enthusiast,

-But Riggs manage to pull on over on his readers with the twist at the end and leave us hanging once more, and I once again had to read the next one.
-Any one else happy when you read a series and you have all of them at your disposal?
+But Riggs manages to pull on over on his readers with the twist at the end and leave us hanging once more, and I once again had to read the next one.
+Anyone else happy when you read a series and you have all of them at your disposal?
 No having to wait nine months for the next one?
 Anyways…

 Oh man, was I pumped for this one!
 Just look at the title!
 Library of Souls?!

 We pick up exactly where we left off and Jacob and Emma are left to hunt and search the London the side streets which held familiar sights that were welcoming while also holding the potential for danger.
 Eventually, Jacob and his crew meet Sharon, a peculiar Peculiar who would take them through a loop to The Devil’s Acre, “the most wretched slum of Victorian England,” where their friends were taken.
 Share may well be one of my favorite characters in the series.
 Anyways Devil’s Acre (neat name) is the location of many addicted, conniving, thieving, untrustworthy Peculiars who could not “fit in” anywhere else.
 It is the stuff of nightmares, its mysteries dark and plentiful and its intent is deception – all-in-all the perfect location for the final showdown of “good” and “evil.”
 In that final confrontation, the young Jacob learns the power of wounds and the reality that some wounds never heal because the one harmed chooses to hold onto the injury.